How AI and new regulations are shaping open source in 2026

 Governance and strategic intent drive evolution

-The open-source ecosystem is maturing, becoming more regulated, strategic, and professionalized.
-Organizations are prioritizing visibility through rigorous Software Bill of Materials (SBOM) practices.
-They also align IT operations with regulatory frameworks like DORA.
-Over 40% of organizations contribute to open-source projects, and 30% develop open-source software in public repositories.
-This indicates a deepening strategic engagement with the open-source model.
+The open-source ecosystem is rapidly professionalizing, becoming more regulated, and highly strategic.
+Organizations are prioritizing deep visibility through rigorous Software Bill of Materials (SBOM) tracking practices.
+They are also actively aligning IT operations with frameworks like the Digital Operational Resilience Act (DORA).
+With over 40% of organizations contributing to open-source projects and 30% developing open-source software in public repositories, there is a clear, deepening strategic engagement with the collaborative open-source model worldwide.

 Key takeaways

-• 96% of commercial codebases include open-source components by 2026, with 77% of code being open source within those codebases.
+• 96% of commercial codebases include open-source components by 2026, with 77% of code within those codebases being completely open source.

-• 98% of organizations maintained or increased OSS usage in 2026, with nearly half reporting year-over-year growth.
+• 98% of organizations maintained or increased open-source software usage in 2026, with avoiding vendor lock-in cited by 55% of respondents as a primary adoption driver.

-• The EU Cyber Resilience Act (EU CRA) is increasing legal liability for companies regarding open-source components in their products.
+• The EU Cyber Resilience Act (EU CRA) has shifted legal liability, making companies directly accountable for the security of open-source components utilized in their products.

 avatar